amichaelsen-math/amichaelsen-math.github.io/quals.md

 title: Quals
 ---

-I took my qualifying exam virtually (on Zoom) in October 2021.
+I took (and passed!) my qualifying exam in October 2021.
 My topics were Algebraic Number Theory (major), Probability Theory (major), and Complex Analysis (minor).
 You can view my official [syllabus](/assets/quals/quals syllabus.pdf) and a [full transcript](/assets/quals/quals transcript.pdf) from the exam.

 ## Advice